 There are a variety of options for funding your studies at Loyola University Chicago.
 In addition to traditional need-based financial aid packages, the Graduate School awards a variety of merit-based awards.

 University Assistantships, which provide a stipend and tuition scholarship, are available from the Graduate School on a competitive basis to new and continuing full-time students.
+These typically go to students in our Doctoral programs.

 Fifth year PhD students may apply to the Teaching Fellowship program of Loyola University or to the Teaching Fellowship program in the Department of Theology.